-In accordance with the terms of the Trust Deed for the Company's unsecured 7% Bond, the Company is required to establish a sinking fund to support repayment of the Bond by 2020.
-At balance sheet date, the balance of assets held in trust amounted to €1,926k (2015: €1,118k).
+In accordance with the terms of the Trust Deed for the Company's unsecured 7% Bond, the Company was required to establish a sinking fund in which €1,926k was placed to support repayment of the Bond.
+Upon full redemption of the 7% Bond on 21 August 2017, the sinking fund was fully liquidated, with a nil balance as at balance sheet date (2016: €1,926k).